 “I’ll let you freshen up and then let’s have a glass of wine.
 Chardonnay for you?”

 “Yes, that’s right.
-Serve it in a plastic glass to get that real college nostalgia going,” said Faye, grinning.
+Serve it in a plastic glass to get the real college nostalgia going,” said Faye, grinning.

 “You look and sound like Sarah, but who are you?”
 Faye muttered to herself as she went downstairs a few minutes later, staring at the expensive furniture and gaudy accessories.
 The house reminded her of a furniture store display.
-There was no sign of Sarah's personality here.
+There was no sign of Sarah's personality in this home.

 “Out here,” Sarah called from a large screened in porch.
 Faye plumped down on the comfy overstuffed cushions of a bamboo couch.
 Sarah poured the wine and gestured towards a tray of snacks.
 She raised her glass.